Hybrid Work Toolboxes

 It has been designed to help people use design thinking processes to shape "organizational stories that connect."
 They want to to put humans back at the centre of news release tactics.

-It was developed by PwR new media, an agency that helps organizations to create content that tells their stories in a way that is visually engaging, emotionally evocative, and audience-friendly.DESIGN THINKING FOR COMMUNICATION PROFESSIONALS
+It was developed by PwR new media, an agency that helps organizations to create content that tells their stories in a way that is visually engaging, emotionally evocative, and audience-friendly.VISIT TOOLBOX

 This toolbox contains 13 tools (called 'plays'), each with a checklist and key questions.